 (Note: The 'c' command in those examples mean "comment".)

 3) Do use an automated GUI test tool that supports continuous integration

 Some automated GUI test tools may let you run only one test "automatically".
-You want a tool that can run 50 or 100 tests in succession at night.
+You want a tool that can run 50 or 100 tests (or more) in succession at night.